Build better. Build right. Our focus on infrastructure

 An estimated $97.5 trillion in infrastructure investments are needed to meet the Sustainable Development Goals by 2040.

+To unlock this potential and drive greater infrastructure investment, we must strengthen the enabling investment environment as well as enhance due process and transparency.
 Our approach to opening up contracting in infrastructure focuses on improving data, supporting implementation, generating impact, collaborating with the private sector, and building a new norm.
-Learn more about our 5-point plan.

 OC4IDS: Open Contracting for Infrastructure Data Standard